RedHatQE/carbon/docs/users/definitions/provision.rst

         - Required

     *   - name
-        - The name of the node to boot.
+        - The name of the provider (openstack).
         - String
         - True

-    *   - role
-        - The name of the role for the node.
-        - String
-        - True

-    *   - provider
-        - The name of the provider. (openstack)
-        - String
-        - True

-    *   - provisioner
-        - The name of the provisioner to use to boot nodes.
-        - String
-        - False

     *   - credential
         - The name of the credentials to use to boot node.
 This is the one